Tox-Mod/Tox-Mod-Docs/docs/permissions/client.md

 ## Calculating a User's Permissions

-Paradise Bots permissions are only additive.
+Tox Mods permissions are only a additive.
 Therefore a user's permissions are always exactly the union of their personal permissions and the permissions of every role that they have!